Lambda

 • Environment variables — passed to the container

-• Aliases and versions — publish, point aliases at versions
+• Aliases and versions — publish, point aliases at versions; alias-based weighted routing (RoutingConfig) is enforced at invoke time so traffic splits between versions exactly as on AWS

 • Warm container reuse — subsequent invocations of the same function reuse the container